Skip to main navigation Skip to search Skip to main content

 As an active collaborator of the Popsicule, ANU's Science in Popular Culture and Entertainment Hub, Tatiana loves being involved in conversations beyond the Classical world, and has loved partaking in the SCIENCE.ART.FILM series at the National Film and Sound Archive.

-Tatiana has written for the Conversation, contributed to the Paideia Insitute's online lecture series, appeared on the The Week Junior's Mysteries of Science Podcast, spoken on The Secret History of Western Esotericism Podcast, the Australasian Humour Network's research podcast 'Cutting Edge', and featured on the APAC Network.
+In 2024, Tatiana was the recipient of the Vice-Chancellor’s Awards for Teaching Excellence (Early Career).
+Tatiana has written for the Conversation, ABC Religion and Ethics, appeared on the The Week Junior's Mysteries of Science Podcast, spoken on The Secret History of Western Esotericism Podcast, the Australasian Humour Network's research podcast 'Cutting Edge', and featured on the APAC Network.

 Tatiana is French-Australian and has lived in France, Australia, Spain, England and Portugal.
 She is passionate not just about ancient Greece and Rome, but about languages and cultures (ancient and modern) more broadly.